ImageMagick/Usage-Markdown/basics/index.md

 IM will implicitly exit after outputting this information.

 ### -list

 This is an informational option only and will list the requested items, then exit.
-That is you can not use this with any other option, or image processing.
-It is purely provides for informational purposes, especially in scripts to check input options and if IM has certain options implemented.
+That is, you can not use this with any other option, or image processing.
+It purely provides for informational purposes, especially in scripts to check input options and if IM has certain options implemented.

 The given argument defines what information you are wanting to list.
-For example a list of '`color`' names that you can use, (such as using by ("`-fill`", "`-background`", "`-mattecolor`", "`-bordercolor`").
-While '`font`' lists the fonts that are specifically known to IM.
+For example, a list of '`color`' names that you can use, (such as using by ("`-fill`", "`-background`", "`-mattecolor`", "`-bordercolor`"), while '`font`' lists the fonts that are specifically known to IM.

 Here are just some of the more interesting lists...